bcit-ltc/infrastructure-documentation/docs/1_container-development/index.md

 - scan the image for vulnerabilities
 - push the image to an LTC private registry

-Once an image is stored in a registry it can be deployed to a development Kubernetes cluster.
+Once an image is stored in a registry it can be deployed to a Kubernetes cluster.
 This can be done manually through the Rancher UI, or by configuring a project to deploy automatically using a CI/CD pipeline.

 But before we look at CI/CD pipelines in more detail, let's go over other important details about Docker.